ElianCordoba/softwareontheroad/src/content/react-hooks.md

  <a name="intro"></a>

-# What are react hooks anyway?
+# What are React hooks anyway?

-  When you work with React class components you can use state, that's why these components are also called stateful, also every class component have lifecycle methods like: `componentDidMount()`, `componentDidUpdate()`, and so on.
+  When you work with React class components you can use state, that's why these components are also called stateful, also every class component has lifecycle methods like: `componentDidMount()`, `componentDidUpdate()`, and so on.

   You can't use any of this in functional components.
   Functional components can’t use their own state and don’t have lifecycle methods.